KeenGWatanabe/kp/README.md

 After keypair created,
-goto aws key_pair console to import the roger_kp.pub, ssh from where the roger_kp is located in your local machine.
+goto aws key_pair console to import the roger_win_kp.pub / roger_linux_kp,
+ssh from where the roger_win_kp / roger_linux_kp is located in your local machine.